 - Has the CO obtained any regulatory approvals from any of the 50 separate Vet Boards in the USA?
 If so, which ones?
 Will the CO provide evidence of such approvals?

-For all the above reasons, Magnus Magnetica has made a conscious, well informed and deliberate decision to NOT Certify our Practitioners, at this point in time.
-Rather, we have chosen a path to provide the most up to date information, research and proven protocols to our constituent Practitioners through our educational channels, network of Licensed Vets and personalized training.
+For all the above reasons, Magnus Magnetica has made a conscious, well informed and deliberate decision to avoid “Certification” of its Technicians at this point in time.
+Rather, we have chosen a path to provide the most up to date information, research and proven protocols to our constituent Technicians through our educational channels, network of Licensed Vets and personalized training.

 When potential Technicians inquire about EquiPulse Training their backgrounds can include a wide variety of backgrounds within their respective disciplines and personal or professional experience.
 Rather than require a standard certification or training template for the new EquiPulse Technician, Magnus Magnetica formats and provides training based upon the actual needs of the Technicians.
 Those candidates who have little or no medical background (whether human or animal) will require far more support, education and hands on training than an experienced and licensed Equine Vet, Registered Vet Technician, Trainer or individual who has been working with horses for years and is familiar with a variety of therapeutic modalities.